qiao915/joe-lint/README.md

 ```

 ### Notes
-- The maximum number of files that can be checked in a single scan is **500** to avoid memory issues.
+- The default maximum number of files that can be checked in a single scan is **500** to avoid memory issues.
+You can customize this limit with the `--max-files` option.

 ### Framework Integration